jecafarelli/dockercon_notes/createEffectiveDockerContainers/README.md

 other then ADD and COPY only the sring will be used

 Once the cache is broken, each layer will be build

+### MAke it better

+move just a requirements file over and install them first put code copies at bottom put run commands all together with `\` and `&&` Switching users adds more